jswh/jswh.github.io/README.md

 ## pelican
 The blog generator is [pelican](http://docs.getpelican.com/en/3.6.3/quickstart.html#create-an-article).
-You can change every thing as long as pelican support.The default theme is [Flex](https://github.com/alexandrevicenzi/Flex/tree/5bc235cf579cb03bcc8f54b6029ff74493a0cb44).
+You can change every thing as long as pelican supported.The default theme is [Flex](https://github.com/alexandrevicenzi/Flex/tree/5bc235cf579cb03bcc8f54b6029ff74493a0cb44).`